andykarpov/karabas-pro/README.md

 9) Kempston joystick support
 10) SEGA joystick support
 11) RTC (profi), emulated read/write support
-12) SD card access via Z-Controller emulation
+12) SD card access via Z-Controller emulation as well as DivMMC
 13) Turbo 7 MHz (nowait) and Turbo 14 Mhz (with wait cycles)
-14) ZX UNO simple UART @115200 for ESP8266 module (a secondary ZX UNO UART available on uBus connector for EP4CE10)
+14) ZX UNO simple UART @115200 for ESP8266 module, ZiFi API support (a secondary ZX UNO UART available on uBus connector for EP4CE10)
 15) An additional ROM bank with **PQ-DOS BIOS**
 16) An additional ROM bank with **Flash Tool** by **Doctor Max** to upgrade the FGPA firmware and ROM banks without programmer
 17) An additional ROM bank with **FDImage Tool** by **Doctor Max** to extract TRD, SCL, PRO, TD0 and FDI images on real floppies